AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

    Yes.
 -->

-1. **Are "Interaction to next paint," "Time to first byte," and "First contentful paint" Web vitals Metrics being collected?**
+1. **Are "Interaction to next paint," "Time to first byte," and "First contentful paint" metrics being collected?**

    Interaction to next paint (INP) and Time To First Byte (TTFB) are collected.
 First contentful paint is not collected at this time.